Tropical ecology: Historical biogeography of the tropics

 Tropical ecology has changed over time as a result of dynamic biogeography.
 Biogeography is the geographical distribution of plants and animals, and has a large impact on the course of evolution.
 Understanding the historical biogeography of the tropics is important for learning about the origins of biodiversity.
 Evolution around the world is impacted by the changing species distribution across tropical biomes because many species can be traced back to tropical ancestors.
 Species evolve rapidly in the tropics, changing the habitat ecology.
 The theory of a latitudinal species gradient suggests that species richness increases towards the equator for most taxa.
 This holds true for marine and terrestrial species, northern and southern located species, ectotherms and endotherms and active and passive dispersing species.
 By turning to the biogeographical history of the tropics, we gain a deeper understanding of how the current tropical ecology developed.

 Biogeography is related to the physical conditions and geography of the habitat.
 The temperature and geographical area of the tropics enforce the latitudinal species gradients by facilitating higher rates of speciation.
 Tropical biomes are defined as warm, moist habitats, and cover the largest amount of the terrestrial area on earth.
 Tropical species do not face the evolutionary pressure of harsh climates experienced in northern and southern regions.
 Therefore, tropical adaptations are largely influenced by biotic interactions as opposed to climate pressures.
-Consequently, tropical evolution has been described as a “creative process” among biota rather than a survival process against the climate.
+Consequently, tropical evolution has been described as a "creative process" among biota rather than a survival process against the climate.
 Some hypotheses also suggest that the higher tropical temperatures affect speciation at the molecular level, leading to higher mutation rates, faster generation times and therefore faster rates of genetic divergence.
 The West Pacific Coral Triangle, a tropical ocean region, is the global peak of marine diversity because of its combination of warm temperatures, large area, minimal seasonal climate variation, diverse habitat types, important biotic relationships and influx of taxi from other tropical regions because of a complex mainland-island structure and ocean currents.

+Islands make up much of the geography in the tropical region.
+The tropics are a biodiversity hotspot.
+Species migrate to islands and are able to create new communities and grow and change with their new environments.
+The Equilibrium Theory of Island Biogeography, coined by MacArthur and Wilson in a 1963 article explains that biodiversity on an island is related to the size of the island.
+Biodiversity increases as the size of the land mass increases and decreases as the size decreases.
+The theory also states that the biodiversity on islands increases the closer the island is to the mainland.